Patrick Zurek: Auxiliary Bishop of San Antonio

 On January 5, 1998, Zurek was appointed as an auxiliary bishop of the Archdiocese of San Antonio and titular bishop of Thamugadi by Pope John Paul II.
-Zurek was consecrated by Archbishop Patrick F. Flores on February 16, 1998 at the San Antonio Municipal Auditorium in San Antonio.
+Zurek was consecrated by Archbishop Patrick F. Flores on February 16, 1998, at the San Antonio Municipal Auditorium in San Antonio.

 As bishop, Zurek participated in numerous charity events, including one for 13 area Catholic schools that raised $230,000.
 He has also appeared on television con-celebrating mass between the Archdiocese of San Antonio and the Archdiocese of Tegucigalpa in Honduras.

 Bishop of Amarillo

 On January 3, 2008, Pope Benedict XVI appointed Zurek as bishop of the Diocese of Amarillo, replacing Bishop John Yanta.
 Zurek was installed on February 22, 2008.
 Zurek speaks five languages, including Czech, Italian, and Spanish.
 On January 31, 2019, the diocese released a list of 30 clergy with credible allegations of sexual abuse.
 Zurek made this statement.The Diocese of Amarillo seeks to express regret and apologizes for the failing and sins that have hurt the Church so deeply, especially in our most vulnerable members.
 The Diocese especially asks forgiveness for the failings of those who have held positions of leadership in the Church.

+On February 14, 2026, Pope Leo XIV accepted his resignation after reaching the retirement age of 75.